gvwilson/sensibleadventures/litany.md

 "I find it's best not to ask."
 She slipped out from under his arm and turned the handle.

-Inside,
-Robbie lay on a bed not much different from his own.
+Robbie lay inside on a bed identical to the one George had woken up on.
 Steelframe racks of scientific instruments surrounded him on three sides, screen after screen showing waveforms, false-color images,